Six Nations 2023: Fixtures, results, how to watch and latest odds

 How to watch the Six Nations live

-Every game in the championship will be aired live on either BBC or ITV.
+Every game in the Championship is being aired live on either BBC or ITV.

 BBC lost the rights to broadcast France’s home matches in the men's Six Nations in 2022, which means that all matches in Paris will be shown on ITV.
 England matches are shared between the broadcasters, who began sharing rights across the competition in 2016.

-S4C will be showing all Wales matches live, and RTE will have live coverage of seven of the 15 matches, including all Irish fixtures.
+S4C are showing all Wales matches live, and RTE have live coverage of seven of the 15 matches, including all Irish fixtures.

 The tournament reaches its conclusion on March 18 – 'Super Saturday' – when all three fixtures kick off on the same day, one after another.